fhiso/bibliography/bibliography.md

 Louis Kessler, "Evidence and Conclusion Modelling in Behold", *Louis Kessler's Behold Blog*, 2011-11-12 (<http://www.beholdgenealogy.com/blog/?p=858>) -- Emphasizes the simple idea of connecting the conclusions directly to the sources.

+Tony Proctor, "Hierarchical Sources", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2014/05/no-sex-please-were-genealogists.html>) -- General discussion of an archival approach to sources, and how that can be used for our own micro-archive collections.

-Tony Proctor, "Anatomy of a Source", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2016/01/anatomy-of-source_57.html>) -- Examination of the fundamental requirements of a data model for sources and citations, together with a look at how STEMMA and GEDCOM-X relate to them.
+Tony Proctor, "Anatomy of a Source", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2015/01/hierarchical-sources.html>) -- Examination of the fundamental requirements of a data model for sources and citations, together with a look at how STEMMA and GEDCOM-X relate to them.

 ##Standards (Discussion)##